elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230720.md

 # Features Required for Aerospace: Candidate Features

 - What features do we want?
+Included
   - Driver support
   - ABI Compatibility
   - Using existing SW
 - What don't we want?
+Excluded
   - Complex behavior
     - Loading of kernel modules, adaptive scheduling, etc.